 Better close up of the MC’s fox collar.
 No, can’t remember who this is, but she wears “giant white fox collar” well.

-Close up of Trudy Marshall as Lenora, with the black fox stole on her shoulder this time.
+Close up of Trudy Marshall as Lenora, with the black fox stole on her shoulder.

 Here’s the best shot of the stole and the collar together.
-The black fox stole has a full three tiers, very nice and full, and makes for a nice juxtaposition to the big white fox collar.
+The black fox stole has a full three tiers, very lovely and full, and makes for a nice juxtaposition to the oversized white fox collar.

-And here we are, the reason The Dolly Sisters would be on this site if there weren’t a single other fur in the film.
-This coat is technically only “trim” but this is my favorite kind… the kind where is damn hard to tell it’s only trim.
+And here we are, the reason The Dolly Sisters would be on this site if there weren’t another fur in the film.
+This coat is technically only “trim,” but this is my favorite kind… the kind where it is damn hard to tell it’s only trim.

-Fortunately the director of photography was obviously no dummy, and set up this shot just to show off this beauty in its entirety.
-As you can see, it is in fact an enormous set of white fox cuffs and huge fox collar, backed up by the trim along the sweep of the coat.
+Fortunately the director of photography was obviously no dummy and set up this shot just to show off this beauty in its entirety.
+As you can see, it is, in fact, an enormous set of white fox cuffs and a colossal fox collar, backed up by the trim along the sweep of the coat.

-This part of the film chronicles a real incident in Jenny Dolly’s life, a car accident in 1933.
-Perhaps the date explains the giant white fox coat.
+This part of the film chronicles an actual incident in Jenny Dolly’s life, a car accident in 1933.
+Perhaps the date explains the oversized white fox coat.

-In the movie Jenny loses control of the car and she, and this amazing white fox coat, careens over a cliff.
-In the movie she awakens later with a band-aid on her face.
+In the movie, Jenny loses control of the car, and she and this fantastic white fox coat careen over a cliff.
+In the film, she awakens later with a band-aid on her face.

 In the film, Jenny Dolly recovers fully and reunites with her man at the show with the MC and her white fox collar shown earlier above.
-The Dolly Sisters is a musical from 1945, so happy endings were pretty much mandatory.
+The Dolly Sisters is a musical from 1945, so happy endings were mandatory.
 The reality was that after the wreck and the subsequent set of surgeries (not just a band-aid), the real Jenny Dolly hung herself in her hotel room in 1941.
-Yeah, that would have been a bit of a downer ending for a big budget musical, so they played around a little with the facts.
-Historical inaccuracies aside, the film provides a great showcase for fur fashion, and the massive white fox trimmed coat from Jenny’s accident is one of the best you’ll find anywhere.
+Yeah, that would have been a bit of a downer ending for a big-budget musical, so they played around a little with the facts.
+Historical inaccuracies aside, the film provides an excellent showcase for fur fashion, and the massive white fox trimmed coat from Jenny’s accident is one of the best you’ll find anywhere.